GiacomoSalvadori/UnrealStudies/README.md

 ## Introduction

 An UE4 project made for studying TPS mechanics.
-The project has no sounds implemented.
+The project has only the player's rifle sound implemented.
 Here the list of what I faced during the development.

 - C++ with UE4: a focus on UE4 classes like Pawn, Actor, ActorComponent, Character, AIController
 - Delegates and how to bind them in Blueprint
 - Animator: work with blendspace, FSM animation, also work with timeline from C++ code
-- Implementing TPS mechanics: walk, move camera, aim on the shoulder, cover system, reload, shooting
+- Implementing TPS mechanics: walk, move camera, aim on the shoulder, cover system, reload, shooting, grenade arch prediction
 - Implementing AI with Behaviour tree.
 In this project I made two kinds of Enemy:
 	- An Enemy who follows the player character and attacks from close
 	- An Enemy who attacks from long range and uses the covers on the battlefield